newlandsvalley/elm-soundfont/README.md

 Issues
 ------

-I seem to be hamstrung by [this issue](https://github.com/elm-lang/core/issues/240) whenever I attempt to use Native Task.asyncFunction when the function implementation itself uses asynchronous javascript methods.
+I seem to be have been hamstrung under Elm 0.15 by [this issue](https://github.com/elm-lang/core/issues/240) whenever I attempted to use Native Task.asyncFunction when the function implementation itself uses asynchronous javascript methods.
 In consequence, all asynchronous interfaces have been modeled as signals rather than tasks.